acbbullock/IO-Fortran-Library/doc_API_design/UserInfo/characters.md

 author: Austin C Bullock
 ---

 The IO-Fortran-Library officially supports the standard Fortran character set, based on the [US-ASCII](https://en.wikipedia.org/wiki/ASCII) character set with default character `kind`.
-On most systems, the default `kind` will consist of precisely one byte per character, equivalent to `selected_char_kind('ascii')`.
+On most systems, the default `kind` will consist of precisely one byte per character, equivalent to `selected_char_kind("ascii")`.
 Since US-ASCII is a 7-bit character set and most systems use 8-bit characters, it must be noted that only the first 128 characters are system-independent, i.e. `achar(0)` is portable but `achar(255)` is not.
 To maximize portability across systems and compilers, the IO-Fortran-Library does not reference any other character sets or kinds other than the 128-character US-ASCII with default `kind`.

 However, most users should feel free to employ characters outside of the US-ASCII in strings and string expressions (including many Unicode symbols) and these will tend to behave as expected as long as the characters can fit comfortably into one byte and the output unit supports UTF-8 encoding.
 For instance, inspect the output of the following program: